 A road trip from Delhi to Jaisalmer would be a long one, however, well worth taking.

 Best Time To Visit

 Summers are boiling hot, best to avoid a trip in April and May.
-November to March are an ideal time to visit Jaisalmer as the temperature hardly reaches beyond 24 degrees celsius.
+November to March is an ideal time to visit Jaisalmer as the temperature hardly reaches beyond 24 degrees Celsius.